 - Were you able to maintain stability for turns in both directions?

 - Can you complete the turns without creating any forward/backward movements or gaining/losing altitude?

 - Were you able to turn and stop on the correct heading each time?

 - What techniques did you feel comfortable with and what can you improve on during the next session?

 When you are learning to fly the neutral head down position, you will naturally learn the basics of each of the control movements.
 Once you feel like you have the basic control of turning, set yourself a goal to adjust the wind speed to faster and slower speeds in order to help advance your ability in this skill area while setting specfic headings to turn to and stop on gradually increasing the amount of rotation you perform.

 What skill level is next?

 Sit to Head Front Flip

 The Sit to Head Down front flip is likely the first transition that you will learn when wishing to move from orientation to the other.
 It should be the most natural transition to learn, mimicking the movement from learned during your Head Down training, where you are forward transitioning your body to place your head on to the net, exposing wind to your front side.
-A front flip is usually the safer option when initially learning the transition to head down flight, so it is likely you will master this first to gain the awareness and ability to place head up and head down flight together.
+A front flip is usually the safer option when initially learning the transition to Head Down flight, so we recommend it as the first transition to master, in order to gain the awareness and ability to safely link Sit flying to Head Down flying together.